 - Must be a U.S. Citizen.

-- Must enroll in a four-year college the first semester following high school graduation.
+- Must enroll at an eligible four-year college the first semester following high school graduation.

-- Must work 240 hours in the twelve months prior to the start of college.
+- Must work 240 hours in the twelve months prior to the start of college; from August 2019 to August 2020.

 - Must apply for eligible Federal and State grants.